 21. Cattle Industry Compensation Fund established

-(1) For the purposes of administering this Act and paying compensation in accordance with the provisions of this Act, there shall be established and kept at the Treasury, forming part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985, an account to be called the “Cattle Industry Compensation Fund”.
+(1) For the purposes of administering this Act and paying compensation in accordance with the provisions of this Act, there shall be established, as part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985, an account to be called the “Cattle Industry Compensation Fund”.

 (2) The Fund shall be controlled by the Director and may be operated upon for the purposes of this Act in such manner as the Treasurer approves and is hereby authorised to approve from time to time.

 [Section 21 amended by No. 98 of 1985 s.
 3; No. 49 of 1996 s.
-64.]
+64; No. 28 of 2006 s.
+12.]

 21A.
 Application of Financial Administration and Audit Act 1985